top of page

 Artifact:

 5a.
-Designs purposeful professional goals to strengthen the effectiveness of lessons based on student needs:
+Designs purposeful professional goals to strengthen the effectiveness of instruction based on students’ needs:

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 I’m a great place for you to tell a story and let your users know a little more about you.

 5b.
-Examines and uses data-informed research to improve instruction and achievement:
+Examines and uses data-informed research to improve instruction and student achievement:

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 I’m a great place for you to tell a story and let your users know a little more about you.